-The UMSN has two RO's within the UMSN Office for Health Equity and Inclusion.
+UMSN has two RO's within the Office of Community Culture.
 Dr. Kelly Shakoor (ksusewit@umich.edu/763-5360) supports undergraduates and Dr. Katie Nelson (kathrynn@umich.edu/763-4202) professional graduate (MSN/DNP) and PhD students.
 Questions and concerns related to the code can be sent to RO's by email or phone.
 During the initial intake discussion, and using a framework for restorative justice, a variety of resources and pathways can be explored by students, faculty and staff depending on the specific situation.
 However, please see below visual description of the formal resolution pathway:

 RO's also support the UMSN student grievance process.
 This process provides an objective internal review of faculty and staff actions or UMSN committee decisions.
 The review is conducted by a panel of faculty and a student.
-For matters that may involve an RO, the appropriate administrator will convene the panel with the opportunity for input from the student initiating a grievance under this policy.
+For matters that may involve an RO, the appropriate administrator will convene the panel with the opportunity for input from the student initiating grievance under this policy.